momentohq/client-sdk-java/README.template.md

 Checkout our [examples](./examples/README.md) directory for complete examples of how to use the SDK.

-Here is a quickstart you can use in your own project:
+Here is a basic example you can use to get started:

 ```java
 {{usageExampleCode}}